joramvd/dpac/README.txt

-The code in this folder accompanies the paper entitled “dPAC: A method for debiasing phase-amplitude cross-frequency coupling”, by Joram van Driel, Roy Cox and Mike X Cohen.
+The code in this folder accompanies the paper entitled “Phase-clustering bias in phase-amplitude cross-frequency coupling and its removal”, by Joram van Driel, Roy Cox and Mike X Cohen.
 This paper is currently submitted for publication to Journal of Neuroscience Methods.

 The code runs simulations that are discussed in the paper, and produces figures that are included in the paper.